clclab/clc-labs/lab-2-simulated-evolution-and-evolutionary-game-theory/lab-2.md

     \item[] To label your axes and titles you can use:\begin{itemize}
         \item[] \texttt{title(main="title", xlab="x label", ylab="y label")}
     \end{itemize}
-    Alternatively, you can use the provided script.
-Put your own values at the top!
+    Alternatively, you can use the provided script \texttt{lab-2.R}.
+You can run a script in R by typing \texttt{source('scriptname')} in the command line.
+Make sure you are in the correct folder, otherwise the script will not be found!
+You can use tab for auto completion.
     \askstar Why does the fitness level off at a relatively low level?
 \end{itemize}

-Now lets introduce mutation: every child's nucleotide has a probability $\mu$ to change into a random nucleotide.
+This was selection without mutation.
+Lets now look at the case where every child's nucleotide has a probability $\mu$ to change into a random other nucleotide.

-TODO fix this function

 \begin{itemize}
+    \ask If $\mu=0.01$, what is the chance that no changes occur in a genome.
+What is the chance that a population stays the same?
+And if $\mu=0.001$?
-    \action Use the provided script to do the same simulation, but with a mutation level $\mu=0.01$.
-This is selection with mutation.
+    \action Use the provided script to do the same simulation, but with a mutation level $\mu=0.001$.
+You can chance the values of the parameters at the top of the script.
+Adapt the length of the simulation to a number you think is suitable.
-    \action Do 1000 repetitions with $\mu=0.001$, plot the fitness.
+    \action Now repeat the simulation with $\mu=0.001$, plot the fitness.
 This shows the mutation-selection balance.
     \askstar Why does the fitness with relatively high mutation rate level off at a slightly lower level?
 \end{itemize}